markmichon/markmichon.com/src/articles/variable-fonts-in-gatsby.md

 `
 ```

-Notice that we use the named import as the url for the font-face source.
-The `font-family` name you define in the `@font-face` rule will be the name you use to reference the family throughout your css.
+Notice that we use the named import as the URL for the font-face source.
+The `font-family` name you define in the `@font-face` rule will be the name you use to reference the family throughout your CSS.

 ## Approach 2: Using the static folder